|

 its overall health.

-Over-seeding benefits your lawn by developing a thick, lush
+Over-seeding: Over-seeding benefits your lawn by developing

-and growing turf.
-By thickening your lawn, weeds have a
+thickening your lawn, weeds have a difficult time getting

-Many modern seed hybrids save you money in the long run with
+expensive on the front end will save you money in the long

-damage, drought tolerance, and even slow/low growing
+insect damage, drought tolerance, and even slow/low growing

 characteristics.

-Lawn
+Lawn Cutting:

 A properly cut lawn may be one of the most important aspects